Travel Health Advice

 Check with your physician that you are up-to-date on what are often referred to as routine vaccines for influenza, chickenpox, polio, MMR (Measles, Mumps & Rubella) and DPT (Diphtheria, Pertussis (whopping cough) and Tetanus).
 There have been increased episodes of measles internationally so it is important to keep current.
 We also recommend that your tetanus be up-to-date.

 In some destinations, mosquitoes may transmit viruses and diseases including malaria, dengue, West Nile virus, chikungunya, yellow fever, Japanese encephalitis and Zika fever.
 This is not an exhaustive list and varies by location.
 Please consult with your own travel physician for specific concerns in relation to other health conditions you may already have.
 The best protection against mosquito transmitted illness is to wear long sleeves and long pants and to use insect repellent with DEET.
 Click here for Information on Zika or other insect-transmitted viruses.

 For certain destinations the CDC recommends anti-malaria medication and Yellow Fever immunization.
 The CDC site should be consulted for most up-to-date information and please speak with one of our Travel Specialists about any of your concerns.

-Australia • Cambodia • Canada • Costa Rica • Ecuador & Galapagos • Europe (Austria, Croatia, Czech Republic, England, France, Greece, Iceland, Italy, Portugal, Slovenia, Spain & Switzerland) • New Zealand • Nicaragua • Peru • South Africa • Thailand • USA • Vietnam
+Australia • Canada • Costa Rica • Ecuador & Galapagos • Europe (Austria, Croatia, Czech Republic, France, Greece, Iceland, Italy, The Netherlands, Portugal, Slovenia, Spain & Switzerland) • New Zealand • Peru • South Africa • Thailand • USA • Vietnam